 We’re Busy Enough…You Want Us to Do More?

 When the CMMS is set up to be compatible with your agency's work, it will make things easier.
-A successful CMMS takes the processes you already have and makes them digital.
+A successful CMMS implementation takes the processes you already have and makes them digital.

 For example, you can cut out extra steps in the work order process.
 With a simple unsatisfactory inspection finding, you create, send, and complete a work order while still in the field.

 And, of course, there are more ways to make things easier.
-If a scheduled task needs more detailed instructions, the technician can use the software to see a document, pdf, or image associated with the task.
+If a scheduled task needs more detailed instructions, the technician can use the software to see a document, PDF, or image associated with the task.
 The additional instructions can reduce unnecessary calls, trips back to the workshop, or incorrectly completed tasks.

 You can even upload digital versions of owners' manuals.
 You don’t have to search through the old file cabinet to find a reorder part number for your brushcutter when the seasonal help mistakes a giant rock for a patch of weeds.

 Plus, you’re ultimately cutting down on paperwork.
 Or at least making that paperwork digital.
-So if you dread returning from the field to fill out work orders, inspection reports, and other notes, that dread will go away.
+So, if you dread returning from the field to fill out work orders, inspection reports, and other notes, that dread will go away.

 You’re getting this all done in the field.
 And, once you learn the system, probably a lot quicker than filling out paper copies.